-- A. Offeror must include a timeline of the entire project in an easy to read format (e.g., Gantt chart). - B. Offeror must include a budget sheet for the project amount not to exceed \$150,000 itemizing each task.
+- A. Offeror must include a timeline of the entire project in an easy to read format (e.g., Gantt,flow chart, or other). - B. Offeror must include a budget sheet for the project amount not to exceed \$110,000 itemizing each task including administrative costs and all other expenses.